 covered short selling—this method of short selling occurs when the short seller borrows, or agrees to borrow, the number of securities that are being sold short from a holder of the securities.
 The holder in turn receives lending fees from the borrower, so that the holder can deliver them to a buyer at settlement

 uncovered (naked) short selling–this occurs where the short seller opts to short sell securities without first locating or borrowing them prior to arranging the short sell.
 Since the seller has not borrowed the shares that have been sold, the short seller does not have to pay any borrowing fees.
-Due to the risk that the naked short sellers will be
+Due to the risk that the naked short sellers will be unable to find

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.